Jbleezy/BO1-Reimagined/README.md

 ### Monkeys (Shangri-La)
 * Keep attempting to spawn until they successfully spawn during the whole duration while a powerup is active on the ground
 * Now always cycle through Nukes and Fire Sales
+* Decreased amount of points given to the player for killing a monkey from 500 to 50
+* Players no longer lose points for taking damage from a monkey
 * The powerup that a Monkey picks up no longer has to initially be a Max Ammo for Perk Bottle to be cycled through (still has to be picked up as a Max Ammo)
 * Fixed a bug where monkeys would not spawn in certain situations where the max amount of zombies were already spawned in
 * Monkey ambient sounds go away once all the powerups currently on the map have been picked up by monkeys